cocos/cocos-docs/en/components/widget.md

 Right              | Right border alignment      | Once selected, an input field will appear to set the distance between the right border of the current node and the right border of the parent object.
 HorizontalCenter   | Horizontal center alignment |
 VerticalCenter     | Vertical center alignment   |
-Align Mode         | Specifies the alignment mode of the Widget, which determines when the widget should refresh at runtime | set to ONCE, will only make alignment when the component is enabled. when set to ON_WINDOWS_RESIZE, it is realigned every time the window size is adjusted.
-If set to ALWAYS, will update Widget's alignment every frame.
-(Will kill your performance!)
+Align Mode         | Specifies the alignment mode of the Widget, which determines when the widget should refresh at runtime | Normally set to ON_WINDOWS_RESIZE, only to be initialized and realigned whenever the window size changes.<br>Set to ONCE, will only make alignment when the component is enabled.<br>Set to ALWAYS, will update Widget's alignment every frame.

 ## Border alignment